 We look forward to serving you again in person safely, with the care and consideration that you deserve.

 In an effort to expedite matters before the court during this public health emergency, we have decided to provide an alternative track for attorneys seeking to probate here in Bergen County.
 Attorneys may either pursue the established protocol of notarization via Webex or they may contact our office to have the requisite documents sent to their attention via e-mail so they may then take signatures from clients if they have the ability to proceed in that manner.
 This alternative track should work to our mutual advantage in mitigating turnaround time for everyone who is currently awaiting service.

 NOTICE RE: WILL FACT SHEET / REQUISITE PROBATE DOCUMENTS

 May 18, 2020

 The Office of the Bergen County Surrogate's s Court may still be physically closed to the public at this time, but our staff continues to work hard to serve those in need.
 The impact of COVID-19 in Bergen County has been profound.
 We have lost thousands of our friends and neighbors to the virus; and as a result, our caseload is onerous.
 We respectfully request your patience during this unprecedented health emergency, as the members of our staff continue to work tirelessly to address each and every inquiry sent to our attention.
-Outlined below are the documents that you will need to send us in a probate matter.
-We have provided links to download an information fact sheet, which is an essential document to creating any case in our system.
+Outlined below are the instructions for documents you will need to send us in a probate matter.
+We have provided links to download an information fact sheet with renunciation forms attached, which are essential documents in creating any case in our system.
 It is important that you choose the correct form(s) depending on whether or not there was a Last Will & Testament.

 DOWNLOAD: ADMINISTRATION FACT SHEET (NO WILL).